Fearless (gamer)

-Lee Eui-seok (Korean: 이의석), also known as Fearless, is a South Korean professional Overwatch tank player.
+Lee Eui-seok (Korean: 이의석), also known as Fearless, is a South Korean former professional Overwatch tank player.
 He began his Overwatch career playing for South Korean team Element Mystic in Korean Overwatch Contenders.
 Lee signed with the Shanghai Dragons of the Overwatch League's (OWL) inaugural season but did not win a single match in his time there.
 After being sent to Team CC in Overwatch Contenders in 2019, he rejoined the Dragons for the 2020 season, where he won two midseason tournaments.
 Lee signed with the Dallas Fuel for the 2021 season, where he picked up his third midseason tournament title.
 In the 2022 season, he won the Overwatch League Grand Finals and was named the Grand Finals MVP.
+He was signed by the Houston Outlaws for the 2023 season and once again reached the Grand Finals but ultimately finished in second place.
+Fearless was released from the Outlaws later that year, and in February 2024, he announced his retirement.

 Professional career

 Early career

 Lee was the team captain for South Korean team Element Mystic and played with the team from 2017 to 2018.

 Shanghai Dragons

 In February 2018, Lee, along with Kim "Geguri" Se-yeon, signed with the Shanghai Dragons of the Overwatch League after they began their season with an 0–8 record.
 However, due to travel visa issues, Lee was not able to join the team, who were competing in the United States, until the beginning of the second half of the season.
 After he joined the team, he took the starting position over Jing "Roshan" Wenhao.
 He and Geguri were the starting tanks for the team; as Koreans, there was a visible communication issue with them and the Chinese players on their team who spoke Mandarin.
 He did not win a game with the team, as they went 0–40 on the season.
 Lee returned home to South Korea due to health issues, and did not join the team for the start of the 2019 season.

 In April 2019, still having not played with the team, he was transferred to Team CC, the Dragons' academy team in Overwatch Contenders.
 After Team CC had two successful seasons, Lee was promoted back to the Dragons prior to the start of the 2020 season.

 He was a starter throughout the season and won two of the season's midseason tournaments, the May Melee and Countdown Cup.
 At the end of the 2020 regular season, Lee was awarded with a Role Star commendation in the tank role and selected as a 2020 All-Star.